khaors/geocompr/main.md

 The **mlr** package makes it easy to use (spatial) resampling techniques with many other statistical learning techniques including, of course, linear regression, but also semi-parametric models (e.g., generalized additive models) and machine learning techniques such as random forests, support vector machines or boosted regression trees [@bischl_mlr:_2016;@schratz_performance_nodate].
 Machine learning algorithms often require the tuning of so-called hyperparameters.
 This should be done using a nested (spatial) cross-validation approach [@schratz_performance_nodate], a topic we will explore in more detail in Chapter \@ref(eco).
-As a preview, this requires the fitting of hundreds of additional models, and is therefore computationally more demanding.
+As a preview, this requires the fitting of tens of thousands of additional models, and is therefore computationally more demanding.
 Naturally, computation time additionally increases with the size of the input data.
 To reduce computing time, **mlr** makes parallelization easy through various supported methods (see Chapter \@ref(eco)).